Trauma-Informed Individual Therapy

 Therapy for Relationship Anxiety

-I support my clients in coming back to themselves in their relationships.
-Many of the people I work with struggle with relationship anxiety, the constant worry about being liked, accepted, or good enough, and have found safety in always being available for others.
-They show up, give endlessly, and make sure everyone else is okay, often leaving themselves behind in the process.
+I support my clients in finding their way back to themselves within their relationships.
+Many of the people I work with experience relationship anxiety—a persistent worry about being liked, accepted, or worthy—and have learned to feel safe by always being there for others.
+They show up consistently, give generously, and make sure the people around them are okay, often at the expense of their own wellbeing.

-I help my clients rewrite the scripts that keep them stuck in patterns of relationship anxiety and self-abandonment.
-Together, we explore new ways of being in relationships that rebuild self-trust, prioritize their own needs, build confidence in one’s ability to set boundaries, and create a sense of safety that comes from within, not just from others.
+I help my clients rewrite the stories that keep them caught in cycles of relationship anxiety and self-abandonment.
+Together, we discover new ways of relating that restore self-trust, honor their own needs, strengthen their ability to set boundaries, and build a sense of safety that comes from within rather than from others.

-I believe that safety doesn’t always have to come from another person.
-It can be found within ourselves.
-Using IFS, EMDR, and other evidence-based, attachment-focused approaches, I support my clients in reconnecting with themselves and realizing that they are the ones they’ve been looking for all along.
+I believe that safety doesn't have to depend on another person — it can be cultivated from the inside.
+Using IFS, EMDR, and other evidence-based, attachment-focused approaches, I support my clients in reconnecting with themselves and discovering that they are the ones they've been searching for all along.

 Modalities I Use in Therapy